YaronL16/Hafifon/12.Openshift/README.md

 ### Intro and others
 The difference between Openshift and Kubernetes
-What is route, and what is the difference between Ingress Operator
+ - What is route, and what is the difference between Ingress Operator
+ - What is the difference between operator and a controller?

 ### Mgmt Operators